-Here are the Soulbind and path you should take if you chose Venthyr.
+Here is the Soulbind and path you should take if you chose Venthyr.

 This Soulbind gives you the Soothing Shade passive.
 While this is a proc, and thus unreliable, if it procs on your burst window it will increase your damage output by a lot.
 You also gain Leisurely Gait, granting you a second charge of Door of Shadows at the cost of a slight cooldown increase.
 On top of that you gain the passive Wasteland Propriety.
 This will give you 6% Versatility when using Flagellation, and since you use this spell when you burst, you gain a flat buff to damage on your burst windows.
-This will be further amplified by the PvP trinket set bonus.
 It's Always Tea Time will provide a very minor defensive benefit.

 Night Fae Soulbind

-Here are the Soulbind and path you should take if you chose Night Fae.
+Here is the Soulbind and path you should take if you chose Night Fae.

 This Soulbind gives you the Grove Invigoration passive.
 This will allow you to gain 300 Mastery when using Sepsis, greatly increasing the burst damage of your finishing moves such as Eviscerate.
 You also get Run Without Tiring, which is a bit of healing when kiting away with Soulshape.
 The last trait, Bonded Hearts will further amplify the Mastery buff given by Grove Invigoration if an ally nearby isn't Night Fae, which helps a lot with the burst damage, on top of providing you and your team with a little bit of healing.
-Last the trait Survivor's Rally is a very powerful defensive tool to have.
+Last the trait Survivor's Rally is a small defensive tool that slightly helps with survivability.

 Here are the Soulbinds and paths you should take if you chose Necrolord.
 There are two good options, depending on the situation.

 You should use this Soulbind when facing a team with a lot of consistent damage.
 This Soulbind gives you the Ooz's Frictionless Coating passive, which will amount to a lot of healing overall.
 You also gain the passive Ultimate Form that allows Fleshcraft to heal you and provide you with crowd control immunity for a short period of time.
 This can be useful in many situations if you know the enemy team is about to crowd control you.
 The issue with this Soulbind is that it forces you to play two or three Potency Conduits, and these are not good as Subtlety Rogue.
-If you have to play three then either Stiletto Staccato or Planned Execution will be your options, depending on wether you play with Mark of the Master Assassin or not.
-Also since Ooz's Frictionless Coating was nerfed by 50% in PvP with the most recent patch it is possible to instead opt for Plaguey's Preemptive Strike instead for more burst damage in your opener, and then you'd pick Prepared for All as a third Finesse Conduit.
+Since Ooz's Frictionless Coating is nerfed by 50% in PvP it is possible to instead opt for Plaguey's Preemptive Strike instead for more burst damage in your opener, and then you would pick Prepared for All as a third Finesse Conduit.

 You should use this Soulbind when facing a team that will try to kill you in a stun, such as a Rogue team or a Feral team, or when you want more damage and do not need the consistent healing provided by Marileth.
 The first passive of the Soulbind, Lead by Example, is a decent damage increase.
 The third row allows you to channel Fleshcraft while moving, which helps not being interrupted or controlled while channeling.
 The passive Sulfuric Emission, is the reason why you want to pick this Soulbind when facing a team that will kill you in a stun.
 As soon as you go below 20% health, everyone around you is feared for 3.5-second, and this can happen every minute.
 This will allow you to survive burst damage by fearing the enemy melee DPS.
 Resilient Stitching will provide a bit of sustained healing versus magic users and the last passive, Pustule Eruption is a bit of damage and healing alongside your Fleshcraft.
 This Soulbind also has the advantage of offering a good conduit distribution for Subtlety Rogues.